 This herb comes in several varieties.
 In fact, there are over 600 varieties of mint!
 The most common varieties include apple mint, peppermint, basil mint, penny royal, and more.

+Ice cream is one of the foods that contains mint leaves.
+Mint leaves are also used in foods such as tea, herbal teas, beverages, and much more.
 Mint is used in all types of dishes including salads, sauces, side dishes, desserts, and more.

 But can your dog eat mint?